-The next election for the Cherokee ISD Board of Trustees will be November 8, 2022.
-Early voting will take place in the district administrative offices, 305 S Indian Ave, Cherokee, Texas 76832.
+The next election for the Cherokee ISD Board of Trustees will be November 5, 2024.
+Early voting will take place at the San Saba County Courthouse, 500 E Wallace Street, San Saba, TX 76877.
 Regular voting will take place at the Cherokee Church of Christ, 308 S Indian Ave, Cherokee, Texas 76832.

 Elected Board of Trustees and Place Year Term Expires